SceneEnvironment QML Type

 See also lightProbe, probeHorizon, and probeOrientation.

-probeHorizon : float
+probeHorizon : real

 This property when defined with increasing values adds darkness (black) to the bottom half of the environment, forcing the lighting to come predominantly from the top of the image (and removing specific reflections from the lower half).
 This property is useful for accounting for a ground plane that would have the effect of obscuring the reflection of the light probe from the ground.
 This is necessary because light probe contributions come directily from the image without consideration for the content of the scene.